nomisevh/eye-track-pdc/README.md

 ### Datasets

-We use a private dataset from the Karolinska Institute for our experiments.
+We use a private dataset for our experiments.
 For details, see our paper **todo**.
 For access to the data, contact the authors.

 ### Logging